klee/klee.github.io/build-llvm9.md

 **NOTE:** KLEE is currently tested on Linux x86-64 (particularly Ubuntu), FreeBSD and macOS.
 There is no support for uClibc and the POSIX environment under macOS.
-KLEE might not work under x86-32.
+KLEE does not work under x86-32.

 1. **Install dependencies:** KLEE requires all the dependencies of LLVM (see [here](http://llvm.org/docs/GettingStarted.html#requirements), and some more.
 In particular, you should install the programs and libraries listed below.